varianter/probot-spellchecker/README.md

 # Probot Spellchecker

 A simple probot which will spellcheck your PRs.
 Currently supporting just `.md` files.
-There's no reason it can't support more filestypes, contributions are welcome!
+There's no reason it can't support more filetypes, contributions are welcome!

 ## Setup